CodeGod27/FastCart/README.md

 # FastCart - E-commerce Website

 ## Overview
-RaSh is an e-commerce website built using Python.
+FastCart is an e-commerce website built using Python.
 This repository contains the necessary files and folders to set up and run the website locally.

 ## Features
 - **Product Listings**: View a variety of products.